 To integrate with UFT One, install and configure the Application Automation Tools plugin.
 This enables MBT to integrate with UFT One via Jenkins.
-These steps are described in detail in the ALM Octane Help Center, in the section Set up UFT One integration.
+These steps are described in Set up UFT One integration.
 Make sure to follow the instructions on integrating via Jenkins.

-After setting up the plugin, configure Model-Based Testing as described in the section Configure MBT.
+After setting up the plugin, configure MBT.
+For details, see Set up MBT.

-In this workflow, you use AI Codeless Testing to write test scripts for the units defined in Model-Based Testing.
-The test script is saved locally in Model-Based Testing and not in Git.
-You then run the tests from Model-Based Testing, using the Jenkins plugin.
+In this workflow, you use Functional Test Design to write test scripts for the units defined in ALM Octane.
+The test script is saved in FT Design and not in Git.
+You then schedule and run the tests using Functional Test Execution.
+For details, see Functional Test Execution.

-To create test scripts with AI Codeless Testing:
+To create codeless test scripts with FT Design:

-Write your test script in AI Codeless Testing.
-For details, see AI Codeless Testing Help Center.
+Create your codeless test script in FT Design.
+For details, see Functional Test Design Help Center.

 Business Process Model and Notation (BPMN) is a graphical representation for specifying business processes in a business process model.

-You can import a BPMN file to inject its model into Model-Based Testing.
+You can import a BPMN file to inject its model into MBT.